stujones11/minetest-npcf/npcf/README.md

 		description = "My Cool NPC",
 	})

-This is a minimal example, see the NPCs included for more complex usage examples.
+This is a minimal example, see the NPCs included for more elaborate usage examples.

 ### npcf